horberlan/Gamenian/README.md

 ## Goal

-- The goal in *Outscore* is to simply have the biggest accumulated score (sum) at the end of a party.
+- The goal in *Gamenian* is to simply have the biggest accumulated score (sum) at the end of a party.
 It is a mix of luck, feeling and reflexion; In other words: Two exposed hands at game start cannot conclude the winner but can say one seems to be luckier.

 - To understand the "win propertie" before diving into rules, let's imagine the game is 100% chance; Assuming this, having two hands and before diving into game-play, We can conclude scores like the following: